spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 (ii) a more complex expression constructed by combining smaller valid expressions using Boolean license operators.

-There MUST NOT be any space between a license-id and any following `+`.
+There shall not be any space between a license-id and any following `+`.
 This supports easy parsing and backwards compatibility.

-There MUST be at least one space on either side of the operators `AND`, `OR`, and "WITH".
+There shall be at least one space on either side of the operators `AND`, `OR`, and "WITH".

-A license expression MUST be on a single line, and MUST NOT include a line break in the middle of the expression.
+A license expression shall be on a single line, and shall not include a line break in the middle of the expression.

 ## Case sensitivity